WA6YDQ/dbasic/Readme.txt

 RESTORE

 There are basic program examples for each keyword.
-See the file *.bas in this repository.
+See the file *.bas in the examples directory of this repository.

 This basic interpreter follows (mostly, exceptions below) Dartmouth BASIC described in the book "BASIC 4th Edition"